bastibuck/sb_attendance/README.md

 - total attendants per event
 - Third status option can be disabled
 - sorting choosable (by username, firstname, lastname, both)
-- a member can be assigned as team captain
+- a member can be assigned as team captain (listed second, no further rights)
 - multiple lists per installation possible
 - coach can cancel events (incl. email notification for members)
 - additional information displayable via hoverbox
 - members can enter a reason for absence
 - optional descriptions for coach, captain and attendants
+- pagination for events